jjennissen/angularChat/README.md

 ## npm start
 That will start the service that is like an Angular dev environment

-## The socket.io server is not yet in this project as it has to be run independantly of the angular app (obviously)
+## The socket.io server is not yet in this project as it has to be run independently of the angular app (obviously)